pnadon/hylia-demo/src/posts/web-crawler-with-python.md

     data = req.json()
 ```

-The first line simply assigns the JSON's url to the variable `url`, so we can use
+The first line simply assigns the *JSON's* url to the variable `url`, so we can use
 it elsewhere.
 In the second line, we see that we make a request, with the first
 parameter being `url` (the url), and the second being `headers`, which basically
-tells reddit who is accessing the JSON (otherwise we get the default one, which
+tells *Reddit* who is accessing the *JSON* (otherwise we get the default one, which
 will almost always gives us an error since its overused).
 Notice the `as req`,
-that simply tells Python that we're calling this request `req` from now on.
+that simply tells *Python* that we're calling this request `req` from now on.

 Lastly, we assign the variable `data` the value of `req.json()`, which basically
-converts the JSON to a Python Dictionary (similar, but something Python can use).
+converts the *JSON* to a *Python Dictionary* (similar, but something *Python* can use).

 ## Post information in JSON
 ### JSON Structure
-Now we need to obtain all the posts in the JSON response.
+Now we need to obtain all the posts in the *JSON* response.
 If we look at the structure
-of the JSON object, we see that it looks something like the following:
+of the *JSON* object, we see that it looks something like the following:
 ```python
 {
     "kind": "Listing",